arestivo/slides/markdown/solid.md

 # Hiding Difficult Decisions

-> Parnas, D.L., 1972. **On the criteria to be used in decomposing systems into modules**.
-Communications of the ACM, 15(12), pp.1053-1058.

-“We have tried to demonstrate by these examples that it is almost always incorrect to begin the decomposition of a system into modules on the basis of a flowchart.
+> “We have tried to demonstrate by these examples that it is almost always incorrect to begin the decomposition of a system into modules on the basis of a flowchart.
 We propose instead that one begins with a list of **difficult design decisions** or design decisions which are **likely to change**.
 Each module is then designed to **hide such a decision from the others**.”

+&mdash; Parnas, D.L., 1972. **On the criteria to be used in decomposing systems into modules**.
+Communications of the ACM, 15(12), pp.1053-1058.

 ---